Fatmike-GH/MCPDebugger/README.md

   The `Example_x64` and `Example_x86` projects provide a simple console application used as an introductory debugging target.
 The application prompts the user to enter a password at runtime.
 The correct password for both examples is *secret*.

 - **MCP_Debugging_Sessions**
   A folder containing more complex debugging sessions that leverage dynamic analysis and debugging.
 In these sessions **Claude Opus 4.5** was used.
-The targets can be downloaded [here.](https://crackmes.one/user/Fatmike)
+The targets can be downloaded [here.](https://crackmes.one/user/Fatmike) Please note that the targets were unpacked using `UPX -d` before using the MCP Debugger.